Marcus Bannerman: DynamO was originally developed

 continues to orientate his research around DynamO and event driven

-Leo Lue (2006-Present): Provided a complete event driven code,
+Leo Lue: Provided a complete event driven code, histogram

-histogram reweighting scripts and more which were used as references
+reweighting scripts, and more which were used as reference

-while DynamO was developed.
-Leo provides a great amount of
+implementations while DynamO was developed.
+Leo provides a great

-theoretical/technical support and more recently implemented the MJ
+amount of theoretical/technical support and implemented the MJ

 model for protein interactions.